 Washington, USA, Aug 22-25, 2004.

 Arjun Mukherjee, Abhinav Kumar, Bing Liu, Junhui Wang, Meichun Hsu, Malu Castellanos, and Riddhiman Ghosh.
 Spotting Opinion Spammers using Behavioral Footprints.
-To appear in Proceedings of SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD-2013), August 11-14 2013 in Chicago, USA.
+Proceedings of SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD-2013), August 11-14 2013 in Chicago, USA.

 Arjun Mukherjee, Vivek Venkataraman, Bing Liu, and Natalie Glance.
 What Yelp Fake Review Filter Might Be Doing.
 Proceedings of The International AAAI Conference on Weblogs and Social Media (ICWSM-2013), July 8-10, 2013, Boston, USA.